linkerd/website/linkerd.io/content/blog/2024/0221-announcing-linkerd-2.15.md

 In Linkerd 2.15 we're making some significant changes to the way that Linkerd is delivered.

-We will no longer be shipping stable Linkerd releases in open source.
-Instead, Linkerd 2.15.0 and all future stable releases will be in the hands of the vendor community.
-This includes point releases like the upcoming Linkerd 2.15.1, major releases like the upcoming 2.16.0, and backports like the upcoming Linkerd 2.14.11, all of which will be handled by the vendor community.
+While Linkerd will always be open source, as of Linkerd 2.15, producing stable Linkerd releases will be in the hands of the vendor community.
+This includes not just Linkerd 2.15.0 but point releases like the upcoming Linkerd 2.15.1, major releases like the upcoming 2.16.0, and backports like the upcoming Linkerd 2.14.11, all of which will be handled by the vendor community.

-We'll continue publishing edge releases to the GitHub repo as usual.
+We'll continue publishing edge releases to the GitHub repo as usual, which contain the latest Linkerd code including bugfixes, new features, and more.
 These have always served as a valuable mechanism for early testing and vetting by the community, and we hope to see more of this under this new framework.
+And, of course, Linkerd development continues as normal, including feature development, our security vulnerability response policy, and all the other activities that go into making Linkerd great.

 Buoyant, the creators of Linkerd, [have announced the release of Buoyant Enterprise for Linkerd 2.15.0 and provided some context behind this change](https://buoyant.io/blog/announcing-linkerd-2-15-vm-workloads-spiffe-identities).

+To be clear: Linkerd continues to be, and always will be, open source.
+This change is about the release artifacts, not about code, governance, community, or anything else.
+We've been open source users, contributors, and advocates since long before we created Linkerd, and our commitment to a healthy, inclusive, collaborative, and ever-growing open source Linkerd remains as strong as ever.

 ## What's next for Linkerd?